doihead/chipyard/ee194-lab/chipyardlab.md

 ## Getting Started

 First, we will need to setup our Chipyard workspace.
 All of our work will occur on the BWRC compute cluster.
 Make sure you have access and can connect to the BWRC compute cluster before starting this lab.
 For this lab, and the course in general, please work in the `/tools/C/<your username>` directory, where you should use your EECS IRIS account username.
-If you do not see a directory under your username, contact [Brian Richards](bcr@berkeley.edu). <b>DO NOT</b> work out of the home directory
+If you do not see a directory under your username, please create one and if you run into any issues, contact [The BWRC Sysadmins](bwrc-sysadmins@lists.eecs.berkeley.edu). <b>DO NOT</b> work out of the home directory

 0) SSH into a BWRC login server: `bwrcrdsl-#.eecs.berkeley.edu` (Make sure you have the [campus VPN](https://security.berkeley.edu/services/bsecure/bsecure-remote-access-vpn) on, if accessing the BWRC cluster off campus.)

 1) Run
 ```
- <your username>@bwrcrdsl-#:/tools/C/<your username> $ source /tools/C/ee290-dev-sp23/ee290-tools-env.sh
+ <your username>@bwrcrdsl-#:/tools/C/<your username> $ source /tools/C/ee290-sp25/bwrc-env.sh
 ```

 This script is responsible for setting up the tools and environment used in this lab (and more generally by the course).
 Specifically, it does the following right now: